Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Beyond that, Akroma wields a morph ability, letting you divide her mana cost into multiple turns.
 If you attach one of the famous sword artifact-equipment cards onto her (I recommend Sword of Feast and Famine), you can render Akroma protected against four out of five colors in the game!

 1. Avacyn, Angel of Hope

-The undisputed queen of the heavens, Avacyn, Angel of Hope offers players several benefits.
+The undisputed queen of the heavens, Avacyn, Angel of Hope offers several benefits.
 First, she's the strongest of today's angels, wielding a mighty 8/8.
-Next, she has both flying and vigilance, letting her attack while remaining able to block.
+Next, she has both flying and vigilance, letting her attack without tapping.
 But most importantly, Avacyn makes all your permanents indestructible!
-Remember, this includes lands, enchantments, creatures, and more—basically anything you have out (including Avacyn herself) becomes immune to damage.
+Remember, this includes lands, enchantments, creatures, and more—basically, anything you have out (including Avacyn herself) becomes immune to damage.

-But for now, as we eagerly await future angel-including Magic booster sets, vote for your favorite card and I'll see you at our next MTG countdown!
+But for now, as we eagerly await Wizards of the Coast's next expansion of angelic warriors, vote for your favorite card and I'll see you at our next MTG countdown!

 © 2018 Jeremy Gill

 I would have put Gisela blade of goldnight on that list